dorajistyle/Vue-Ionic-Capacitor-Electron-Starter/README.md

 # vue-ionic-electron-starter
 It is a starter project to build a desktop application using Vue and Ionic through Electron desktop app packager.

+You can also create the starter proejct using the following instruction.

 # Predecessors

 ## Install yarn